mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_org_config.html.markdown

 * `post_auth_role_grants` - (Optional) List that contains the default [roles](https://www.mongodb.com/docs/atlas/reference/user-roles/#std-label-organization-roles) granted to users who authenticate through the IdP in a connected organization.

 * `domain_restriction_enabled` - (Required) Flag that indicates whether domain restriction is enabled for the connected organization.
-* `identity_provider_id` - (Required) Legacy 20-hexadecimal digit string that identifies the SAML access identity provider that this connected org config is associated with.
-This id can be found within the Federation Management UI in Atlas in the Identity Providers tab by clicking the info icon in the IdP ID row of a configured SAML identity provider.
-Leave as `""` to detach/remove the SAML identity provider.
+* `identity_provider_id` - (Optional) Legacy 20-hexadecimal digit string that identifies the SAML access identity provider that this connected org config is associated with. `""` or null will detach/remove the SAML identity provider.
+This id can be found in two ways:
+  1. Within the Federation Management UI in Atlas in the Identity Providers tab by clicking the info icon in the IdP ID row of a configured SAML identity provider
+  2. `okta_idp_id` on the `mongodbatlas_federated_settings_identity_provider` resource
 * `data_access_identity_provider_ids` - (Optional) The collection of unique ids representing the identity providers that can be used for data access in this organization.

 ## Attributes Reference